Brentwood/Bel-Air/Santa Monica/Beverly Hills

 Serve: placing the ball to maximize court position and opponent weakness in order to set up the "plays" in your playbook.

 Of course these are the ideal goals for my players if I’m teaching them from scratch or if they are really adamant about making substantial changes in their game.
-If someone comes to me having hit the ball a certain way for 20 years, it is often more prudent to use their existing strokes and concepts, making more minor changes, to work towards reaching the outermost limits of those concepts.
+If someone comes to me having hit the ball a certain way for 20 years, it is often more prudent to use their existing strokes and concepts, making more minor changes, to work towards reaching the outermost limits of their current concepts.
 Basic principles of strategy should remain the same, just using a different set of “tools” in their toolbox.
 All can be adapted and often is.

-As you might have noticed from the testimonials page, that I find the best results come from patience and positive reinforcement.
+As you might have noticed from the page, that I find the best results come from patience and positive reinforcement.
 There won’t be any pushups or laps around the court for your child if they miss a shot in one of my classes.
 If one of my clients misses a shot, it’s my fault for not conveying to them how to correctly execute it.
 My job is finding the way to convey stroke or strategy concepts in the learning style that makes sense to my students and giving them positive reinforcement when they’re “in the ball park” and, especially, when they’ve hit it on the head.
 Always produces excellent results.

 Tennis Classes from the Santa Monica Tennis Coach that can teach you the right way with Patience.